 What I did was bounce from tab to tab, looking for something unique that all the other stories did not detail about "pain."

 - I looked to see If each article dedicated some part of their text to pain management.
-If there were too many, then I would choose another keyword that wasn't so saturated.
+If there were too many, then I knew to choose another keyword that wasn't so saturated.

-- But in this example, I found only one or two authors offering specifics, I knew I had found room to squeeze in my article, make it better than theirs and rank higher in search engines - hopefully to page 1 or 2.
-The higher your article ranks on a Google search, the more traffic you can expect to your article.
+- But in this example, when I found only one or two authors offering specifics, I knew I had found room to squeeze in my article, make it better than theirs and rank higher in search engines.
+The higher your article ranks on a Google search, the more traffic your article can expect.